ircv3/ircv3-specifications/extensions/chathistory.md

 ## Implementation
 The `chathistory` extension uses the [chathistory][batch/chathistory] batch type and introduces a client command, `chathistory`.

 Full support for this extension requires support for the [`batch`][batch], [`server-time`][server-time] and [`message-tags`][message-tags] capabilities.
-However, limited functionality is available without support for these CAPs.
+However, limited functionality is available to clients without support for these CAPs.
 Servers SHOULD NOT enforce that clients support all related capabilities before using the `chathistory` extension.
+Meanwhile, bouncers implementing the server side of this specification may not be able to provide message IDs (when they are mediating for a server that does not support the `message-tags` capability).
+Therefore, clients with full support for `message-tags` MAY wish to implement fallback logic that relies only on `server-time`.

 The `draft/chathistory` capability MUST be negotiated.
 This allows the server and client to act differently when delivering message history on connection.